kqct/AdoptionShelterTestSuite/README.md

 Feel free to add your own test cases!
 If you want, you can submit a pull request and I'll probably add your cases too.

-### If you are using Sasha's SpeedTester program:
-Please uncomment and change the relevant line in `build.gradle` to the location and name of the `RuntimeTester.jar` file.

 ## Installation
 ### IntelliJ
 To import the project from version control: